Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

 \subsection{Fourth Moments: Prediction Tracking}

 In this section, we provide a proof sketch for Lemma~\ref{lemma:bounded-fourth-moments}, which bounds the fourth moments of the online residuals.
-Our high level approach will be as follows: we introduce a sequence of deterministic linear predictors and argue that (1) the online residuals of this deterministic predictor sequence is bounded (2) the difference between the deterministic and the adaptive residuals is a low order term.
+Our high level approach will be as follows: we introduce a sequence of deterministic linear predictors and argue that (i) the online residuals of this deterministic predictor sequence are bounded, (ii) the difference between the deterministic and the adaptive residuals is a lower-order term.
 We refer to this proof technique as \emph{prediction tracking}.

 For each treatment $k \in \setb{0,1}$, we define the sequence of \emph{full information predictors} $\setb{ \optbv_t(k) }_{t=1}^{T}$ as the solutions to the ridge regression: